Get Familiar With the City’s 23 Districts !

 See also our guide to Budapest City Center.

 Erzsébetváros is surrounded by Károly körút, Király utca and Rákóczi út.

 District VII. is a center of Jewish Budapest.

 There are several synagogues here.
 The Great Synagogue in Dohány utca is the second largest and the most beautiful synagogue in the world.

-District VII. is one of the most hectic areas in Budapest, though it has some famous Budapest landmarks like the New York Palace on Grand Boulevard (Nagykörút).
+District VII. is one of the most hip areas of the city, with some very popular ruin bars, bars, garden bars, street food places, design shops, specialty cafes, as well as some famous Budapest landmarks like the New York Palace on Grand Boulevard (Nagykörút).

 Kazinczy Street District VII, Budapest

 It is home to